• Skip to primary navigation

 What Does the Strongest 100% Cacao Chocolate Mousse Taste Like?

-With so many chocolate varieties to choose from, I thought I'd be adventurous and go for the 100% pure cacao Rio Caribe of Venezuela.
-On the tablet's back label, it even specifies "100% minimum", which would excite any cocoa connoisseur!
+I thought I'd be adventurous with the 100% pure cacao Venezuela.
+On the tablet's back label, it specifies "100% minimum", which would excite any cocoa connoisseur!

-As it's 100%, also note that it's drier than most classic mousses.
+As it uses 100% cacao, the texture is drier than most classic mousses.
 The aftertaste is intense - a little goes a long way to appreciate the flavours.
-Just as in wine-tasting, I'd even go as far as to say that this chocolate mousse is earthy or as we say in wine terms, "sous bois" or undergrowth (for more on tasting, see my post about different aromas on the nose for wine-tasting).
-It was almost leafy or, dare I say, mossy.
-In French, moss is mousse - so I'll leave you to groan at that pun!
+Just as in wine-tasting, I'd even go as far as to say that this chocolate mousse is earthy.
+Or, as we say in wine terms, "sous bois" or undergrowth.
+For more on tasting, see my post about different aromas on the nose for wine-tasting.

 Pure 100% Cacao Chocolate Mousse Recipe by Patrice Chapon